For weeks, the 'dillos life was swell,

 Land ho!
 Ruling powers reboot an old fox's den as home for The Foxy Armadillos.
 An armadillo online organization is devoted to The Wonderful World of Armadillos.
 It gives facts about all twenty recognized species.

+Get it?
 Ye need no ammo box to restock.
 Ye need no sword or pistol to brave these books.
 Watch armadillos in the video below so you'll recognize them sashaying as sought-after surprises on land or in water.